kashyapshashankv/stellaris-migrate/CONTRIBUTING.md

-# Contributing to vJailbreak
+# Contributing to Stellaris Migrate

-Thank you for your interest in contributing to vJailbreak!
+Thank you for your interest in contributing to Stellaris Migrate!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct